AdeshYadav8918/ThankYou/README.md

 # ThankYou.Github.io
-Redirect page for the portfolio form fill
+- This is Redirect Website for the portfolio contact form fill created using HTML, CSS and JavaScript.